kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__blog__simplify-kubernetes-with-botkubes-ai-developer-self-service-made-easy.md

 ### **Getting Started with Botkube’s AI Assistant**

 Activating Botkube’s AI assistant is straightforward, with no extra setup required.
-[Sign up for Botkube,](http://app.botkube.io/) link your Kubernetes cluster following our [easy instructions](https://botkube.io/blog/get-botkube-running-in-under-3-minutes-the-new-slack-app), and get started with the AI assistant.
+[Sign up for Botkube,](https://app.botkube.io/) link your Kubernetes cluster following our [easy instructions](https://botkube.io/blog/get-botkube-running-in-under-3-minutes-the-new-slack-app), and get started with the AI assistant.

 Use the `@Botkube ai` command for real-time, context-aware advice via your messaging platform, transforming Kubernetes management into an intuitive, efficient process.

-Happy Troubleshooting!
+Happy Troubleshooting…